whitneyburton/portfolios/students/1606-back/david-davydov/20160923-david-davydov-m2.md

 * From: Jesse
 > David's Strengths
 David's strengths are wide ranging, impressive, and contributed significantly to my own learning and the completion of our Little Shop project.
 In fact, at this point I would say that pairing with David has been my most positive paring experience so far at Turing.
 A few strengths that stood out in particular for me are:

-* Commitment, evidenced by his willingness to dedicate long hours throughout the project and in particular on the first Saturday, when he moved apartments and then came directly to Turing to work.
+>Commitment, evidenced by his willingness to dedicate long hours throughout the project and in particular on the first Saturday, when he moved apartments and then came directly to Turing to work.

-* Positivity towards others, evidenced by the multiple occasions I heard him say he learned something from each member of the team.
+>Positivity towards others, evidenced by the multiple occasions I heard him say he learned something from each member of the team.

-* Ability to check himself and his team on rabbit hole shenanigans.
+>Ability to check himself and his team on rabbit hole shenanigans.

-* Team-first mindset, evidenced by go with the flow attitude (not in a uncaring way, but in a manner that projected a belief that the team's needs were most important) during team check-ins.
+>Team-first mindset, evidenced by go with the flow attitude (not in a uncaring way, but in a manner that projected a belief that the team's needs were most important) during team check-ins.

-On the technical side, David also has a considerable skill set including
+>On the technical side, David also has a considerable skill set including

-* Speed on the computer.
+>Speed on the computer.
 He is the first non-instructor I've worked with at Turing who makes me feel slow on a keyboard.

-* Feature driven development.
+>Feature driven development.
 David is very comfortable beginning with a user story (either given or created), creating a feature test, and then implementing a solution.

-> Area of growth
-In terms of an area of growth, I would challenge David to not settle for good-enough code because he has the technical chops to always produce products and solutions of the highest quality.
+>Area of growth: In terms of an area of growth, I would challenge David to not settle for good-enough code because he has the technical chops to always produce products and solutions of the highest quality.

 ### Playing a Part